DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Or are they threating us..."

 "Does it look like it?
-It would be better to give it a more closer look."
+It would be better to give it a better closer look."

 Elven shrine maiden, who stood by Balmung's side, said.
 Like that of human commander, her forehead shown a rather <span title="Well you could say they are looking and thinking rather hard">profound wrinkles</span>, her lips slightly trembling.